 The following are brief accounts of three trips we did into the Valhallas this past summer.

-Scraping up our legs on branches and staining our hands and mouths with berries, we followed an old creek down and down through the
+We ate lunch and had a quick midday snooze before continuing along the ridge and bushwacking a route down to the truck.
+Scraping up our legs on branches and staining our hands and mouths with berries, we followed an old creek down and down through the thick brush.
+Success.

 ON THE WATER

 Valhalla Provincial Park is bounded on the east by a long stretch of deep cool lake.
 This was the fifth year in a row I've canoed down the lake with my mom, but the first we had cool and rainy weather.
 Whereas in previous years we'd get sweltering days with an occasional quick evening thunder show, this year we had all day rain and drizzle.
 It was a welcome change!
 The clouds were low and moody, and it felt like an entirely different lake and an entirely new adventure with new challenges.